SergioBonatto/SergioBonatto/README.md

 ## Pinned Repositories

-Please check the pinned repositories on my GitHub profile for representative projects that showcase my technical skills and expertise.
+Please check the pinned repositories for representative projects that showcase my technical skills and expertise.

 ---